-On this same theory, it is evident that the fauna of any great period in the earth's history will be intermediate in general character between that which preceded and that which succeeded it.
-Thus, the species which lived at the sixth great stage of descent in the diagram are the modified offspring of those which lived at the fifth stage, and are the parents of those which became still more modified at the seventh stage ; hence they could hardly fail to be nearly intermediate in character between the forms of life above and below.
-We must, however, allow for the entire extinction of some preceding forms, and for the coming in of quite new forms by immigration, and for a large amount of modification, during the long and blank intervals between the successive formations.
+We must, however, allow for the entire extinction of some preceding forms, and in any one region for the immigration of new forms from other regions, and for a large amount of modification, during the long and blank intervals between the successive formations.
 Subject to these allowances, the fauna of each geological period undoubtedly is intermediate in character, between the preceding and succeeding faunas.
 I need give only one instance, namely, the manner in which the fossils of the Devonian system, when this system was first discovered, were at once recognised by palæontologists as intermediate in character between those of the overlying carboniferous, and underlying Silurian system.
 But each fauna is not necessarily exactly intermediate, as unequal intervals of time have elapsed between consecutive formations.

-It is no real objection to the truth of the statement, that the farma of each period as a whole is nearly intermediate in character between the preceding and succeeding faumas, that certain genera offer exceptions to the rule.
-For instance, mastedons and elephants, when arranged by Dr. Falcener in two series, first according to their mutual affinities and then according to their periods of existence, do not accord in arrangement.
-The species extreme in character are not the oldest, or the most recent; nor are those which are intermediate in character, intermediate in age.
-But supposing for an instant, in this and other such cases. that the record of the first appearance and disappearance of the species was perfect, we have no reason to believe that forms successively produced necessarily endure for corresponding lengths of time : a very ancient form might occasionally last much longer than a form elsewhere subsequently produced, especially in the case of terrestrial productions inhabiting separated districts.
-To compare small things with great : if the principal living and extinct races of the domestic pigeon were arranged as well as they could be in serial affinity, this arrangement would not closely accord with the order in time of their production, and still less with the order of their disappearance; for the parent rock-pigeon now lives ; and many varieties between the rock-pigeon and the carrier have become extinct; and carriers which are extreme in the important character of length of beak originated earlier than short-beaked tumblers, which are at the opposite end of the series in this same respect.
+It is no real objection to the truth of the statement that the fauna of each period as a whole is nearly intermediate in character between the preceding and succeeding faunas, that certain genera offer exceptions to the rule.
+For instance, mastodons and elephants, when arranged by Dr. Falconer in two series, first according to their mutual affinities and then according to their periods of existence, do not accord in arrangement.
+The species extreme in character are not the oldest or the most recent; nor are those which are intermediate in character, intermediate in age: But supposing for an instant, in this and other such cases, that the record of the first appearance and disappearance of the species was perfect, we have no reason to believe that forms successively produced necessarily endure for corresponding lengths of time: a very ancient form might occasionally last much longer than a form elsewhere subsequently produced, especially in the case of terrestrial productions inhabiting separated districts.
+To compare small things with great: if the principal living and extinct races of the domestic pigeon were arrangeed as well as they could be in serial affinity, this arrangement, would not closely accord with the order in time of their production, and still less with the order of their disappearance; for the parent rock-pigeon now lives; and many varieties between the rock-pigeon and the earrier have become extinct; and carriers which are extreme in the important character of length of beak originated earlier than short-beaked tumblers, which are at the opposite end of the series in this respect.

-CHAP, X. AFFINITIES OF EXTINCT SPECIES.
+AFFINITIES OF EXTINCT SPECIES.
+CHAP.
+X.